Edible Brownie Dough (with chickpeas!)

 • While the food processor is running, add in the nut milk, vanilla, and maple syrup and mix until creamy (about 2 minutes).

-• Stop the food processor and add in the nut butter, blend again until well combined.
+• Stop the food processor and add in the nut butter and blend again until well combined.

-• Add in the cacao powder and mix until thick and creamy, scraping down the sides as needed (at least 1 minute).
+• Add in the cocoa powder and mix until thick and creamy, scraping down the sides as needed (at least 1 minute).

 • Transfer the mixture to a separate bowl and stir in the chocolate chunks and enjoy!